tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 {: .tip}
 Most technical writers don't start from scratch with documentation projects.
 Engineers usually dump essential information onto an internal wiki page (or they communicate the info during meetings).
 However, the information on the wiki page will likely be incomplete, and unnecessarily technical in places (like describing the database schema or high-level architectural workflows).
 The info might also include internal-only information (for example, including test logins, access protocols, or code names), or have sections that are out-of-date.
 Ultimately, the information will be oriented toward other engineers on the same knowledge level as the team's engineers.
 Your job as a technical writer will be to take this information and turn it into complete, accurate, usable information that communicates with your audience.

+## Wiki page with information about the new endpoint

 Here's the mock internal wiki page: